 The ZIP contains two subfolders: Lato and LatoLatin.
 The Lato subfolder contains webfonts with the complete character set (250−700 KB per font) while the LatoLatin subfolder contains smaller versions that only include the most important glyphs for European Latin-based languages (75−200 KB per font).
 We do not provide support or instructions how to install these fonts on your website!

 The older version (1.0) of the Lato font family is available on Google Fonts.
-Using this service, you can easily incorporate the Lato fonts into your website.
-(In fact, this very website uses the Lato fonts served by Google Fonts).
-Soon, the new 2.0 version will be available on Google Fonts as well.
+We have no information when Lato 2.0 will be available on Google Fonts.

 About the Lato font family